Unprecedented,

 "There’s

-Bush: Politics has come back into the center of people’s
+Politics has come back into the center of people’s lives.

-lives.
-In my profession, making films, I’ve never
+In my profession, making films, I’ve never seen a greater

-seen a greater concern, involvement and discussion on an
+concern, involvement and discussion on an ongoing basis.
+That

 You

-unique way.
-Over 2,600 people from all over the country
+way.
+Over 2,600 people from all over the country held DVD

-with the film now and do you think it’s having
+now and do you think it’s having any political effect?

 "The

-war was the right thing to do based on how dangerous they
+was the right thing to do based on how dangerous they were told

-were told Saddam Hussein was.
-To them it was profoundly
+Saddam Hussein was.
+To them it was profoundly unsettling because

-unsettling because they weren't given the right information
+they weren't given the right information by their government.

 "There

-people, but the notion that he was a danger to the rest
+but the notion that he was a danger to the rest of the world

 Will